 Korea’s most famous announcers of spring are the cherry trees.
 This has a bit of a story though.
 The origin of the cherry blossoms in this country is debated.
 When Japan ruled Korea, it planted Yoshino trees.
 While many were cut down after the Japanese surrendered (end of WWII) as they were seen as symbols of occupation, other Koreans continued planting them.
 Some Korean scientists claim that the Yoshino cherry is the same species as the Korean indigenous species called King Cherry.

-Whatever the exact story and origin (for who wants to know more, Wikipedia and the sources mentioned there are your friend), Koreans and foreigners love the cherry blossom season.
+Whatever the exact story and origin (here’s Wikipedia’s story), Koreans and foreigners love the cherry blossom season.
 It lifts their spirits as it is the announcement of spring: warm weather, time to go outdoors for hiking, nature viewing, and/or camping.

 They flock to places to walk beneath rows of cherry trees, smiling, laughing, and taking hundreds of photos.
 There are cherry blossom festivals but as those coincided with us freeing the Land Cruiser from the container, we missed those.
 Subsequently it rained.
 Since the petals fall within about ten days and, at last, we had two beautiful days to enjoy this splendor before the trees ceased blossoming, we felt lucky indeed.

 Read More: Hanami – The Celebration of Cherry Blossoms